Diana-Camz/CookBook/README.md

 # Cook Book

-App created with Expo, which shows a list of dishes that allow you to see their recipe
+App created with Expo, which shows a list of dishes that allow you to see their recipe.
+This is a team activity in the Bright Coders BootCamp, this time I wanted to do this activity on my own as a form of practice.

 ## Authors